vitorinoninja/react-virtual-css-grid/README.md

 **Extremely fast and lightweight virtual CSSGrid(also used as list) for React**

-This project is currently "super alpha" with basic support and is subject to all kinds of changes.
-Keep that in mind and the version you are using "hard coded".
+This project is currently alpha, but already has support for most CSSGrid vertical possibilities.
+I intend to keep it simple to use and extremely performant.

 ## Install
 #### yarn